pashmaklang/pashmak/doc/10_modules/09_string.md

 ```

 ### add_last
-This function add a string to last of string
+This function adds a string to last of other string.

 ```bash
 println(string.add_last('pashma', 'k'))
 ```

 ### add_first
-This function add a string to first of string
+This function adds a string to first of other string.

 ```bash
 println(string.add_first('ashmak', 'p'))